 - 3.1.1 The assessment of IROPI has been undertaken in accordance with the following guidance documents (acknowledging paragraph 2.2.2): - EC (2012).
 Guidance document on Article 6(4) of the Habitats Directive 92/43/EEC. - PINS (2017).
 Advice Note 10: HRA relevant to Nationally Significant Infrastructure Projects. - EC (2018).
 Managing Natura 2000 sites.
 The provisions of Article 6 of the Habitats Directive. - Defra (2021).
 Guidance, HRAs: protecting a European site. - NatureScot.
 NatureScot's casework guidance. - 3.1.2 PINS Advice Note 10 provides that, where an adverse effect on the integrity of a European site is predicted to arise as a result of a project and it can be demonstrated that there are no alternative solutions that would have a lesser effect or avoid an adverse effect on the integrity of the European site, the project may still be carried out if the competent authority is satisfied that the scheme must be carried out for IROPI. - 3.1.3 For European sites designated under the Habitats Regulations, the IROPI grounds on which a project can proceed depend on the nature of the site that would be affected.
-In cases where priority natural habitats or species would be affected by the development, the IROPI justification must relate to: - human health, public safety or beneficial consequences of primary importance to the environment; or - have due regard to an opinion sought from Scottish Ministers relating to any other IROPI. - 3.1.4 In all other cases the competent authority can consider IROPI that relate to social or economic benefits, in addition to those matters set out above. - 3.1.5 In this case the Proposed Development is predicted to affect a priority habitat (mixed woodland on base-rich soils associated with rocky slopes [H9180]).
+In cases where priority natural habitats or species would be affected by the development, the IROPI justification must relate to: - human health, public safety or beneficial consequences of primary importance to the environment; or - have due regard to an opinion sought from Scottish Ministers relating to any other IROPI - 3.1.4 In all other cases the competent authority can consider IROPI that relate to social or economic benefits, in addition to those matters set out above. - 3.1.5 In this case the Proposed Development is predicted to affect a priority habitat (mixed woodland on base-rich soils associated with rocky slopes [H9180]).
 Hence, the IROPI justification relates to human health, public safety or beneficial consequences of primary importance to the environment. - 3.1.6 EC (2012) states that consideration of the objective of the plan or project is central to the determination of IROPI.
 As set out in paragraph 2.3.3, the primary objective of the Proposed Development is:

-To deliver PHS in northern Scotland to help the UK meet the requirement for 24GW of LDES capacity, and 10GW of LDES capacity with the ability to store electricity for between 8 and 16 hours, by 2035.
+To deliver PHS in northern Scotland to help GB meet the requirement for 4-6GW of LDES capacity by 2030.